191st Army Band: Background

 The 191st Army Band was activated on August 2, 1943, and was originally known as the 91st Infantry Division Band.
 The unit was the amalgamation of the 361st Infantry Regiment Band and 91st Infantry Division's Artillery Band, created as a result of the Army's earlier decision to abolish regimental bands in favor of division-level bands.
 The following year it deployed with the rest of the division to Italy where it participated in the Rome-Arno, North Apennines, and Po Valley campaigns.
-Over the next 60 years it would be periodically deactivated, activated, and redesignated.
-In 1962 the pipe band of the U.S. Army's 5th Infantry Division was deactivated and its bagpipers transferred to the Band of the Wild West; the band, today, remains one of the few U.S. military bands with attached bagpipes.
+Over the next 80 years it would be periodically deactivated, activated, and redesignated.

+In 1962, the pipe band of the U.S. Army's 5th Infantry Division was deactivated and its bagpipers transferred to the 91st Division Band.
+Today, the band remains one of the few U.S. military bands with attached bagpipes.

 In 2003 the band was mobilized for regular Army service for ten months, making it the only Army Reserve band to be mobilized in support of Operation Enduring Freedom.
 It received the Army Superior Unit Award for its performance during this mobilization.
-On October 16, 2008, it assumed its current designation as the 191st Army Band and was placed under the 63rd Readiness Division at Camp Parks.
+On October 16, 2008, the 91st Division Band changed designation to the 191st Army Band and was placed under the 63rd Readiness Division at Camp Parks.
+At the same time, it was granted its motto: "Band of the Wild West".